 Today we didn't make a lot of linear progress

 I think of quality in two ways.
-One is the product quality which users perceive, and the other is the habitability of the code itself.
+One is the product quality that users perceive, and the other is the habitability of the code itself.
 One says whether the function points and UX are well-selected, and the other says whether it is worth your time to try to work in the code.
-One can have crap code that seems great externally, and one can have beautiful code that doesn't do anything a user is interested in doing (the popularly-presented dichotomy).
+One can have crap code that seems great externally, and one can have beautiful code that doesn't do anything a user is interested in doing (the popularly presented dichotomy).
 Likewise one could have poor functionality written poorly, or great functionality written well.
-Those who consider themselves professionals or craftsmen will desire great functionally written well.
+Those who consider themselves professionals in software craft will desire great functionally written well.

 I often get to work in code that started out as good functionality badly written.
 I get to work on the teams that clean up the mess and make the system more useful, scalable, and performant.
 As we work, the code gathers external quality.
 It becomes increasingly virtuous.
 Smaller, simpler, cleaner code starts to run faster.
 With less duplication, bugs are fixed once-for-all rather than as buggy duplicates are discovered.
 This month is better than last month, but next month should be better still.

 Because there are two kinds of quality, and one can make progress on either front, we see two kinds of progress.
 There is linear progress toward completion of a specific feature, and then there is radial progress which improves the code base overall and makes work easier for many colleagues.

 Developers who make linear progress without radial progress ultimately drive code into an increasingly unliveable state.
 Eventually, bugs are hard to resolve, changes are hard to make, testing is costly, refactoring is painful, and the design is more a collection of warts and hacks than a system any sane beings would have intentionally conceived.